Chapter 11. Illustrations and Animated Characters in Branding

 Is it worth developing a character, and in what cases do I recommend considering it?

+This tool is suitable for companies planning extensive sales communication in the online sphere.
+In the modern world, that means practically everyone.
+Yes, that's true, because it's the future, tomorrow.
 By the way, it's also a life hack for creating a unique brand name.
 The thing is, most surnames formed from words are available for registration.
 For example, upon discovering that the word "Gryadki" (meaning "garden beds" in Russian) was already registered (which is not surprising), I suggested an original name to the client - "Gryadkin".
 The goal was to create a brand for a restaurant that positioned itself as offering cuisine based on farm-fresh products, "straight from the garden."
 We developed the image of an enterprising and cheerful farmer, whose illustration became the foundation for the logo of the future restaurant.

 And so, we come to the reason why this chapter complements the previous one on logo development and returns us to the naming section.
 In some cases, the decision to develop an animated character is made at the stage of developing the brand's meaning and then naming.
 If we understand that communication with potential clients will take place in messengers and social networks, then a character can be an interesting innovative solution.